 Buckled rail

-You may not realise it, but a summer heatwave can cause as many problems for the railway as a downpour.
+You might not realise it, but a summer heatwave can cause as many problems for the railway as heavy rain.

-In case a British summer features abnormally high temperatures, we plan for intense heat, which can cause rails to buckle.
+During a British summer, if temperatures soar, we prepare for intense heat which can cause rails to buckle.

-When Britain enjoys a summer heatwave, rails in direct sunshine can be as much as 20°C hotter than air temperature.
-Because rails are made from steel, they expand as they get hotter, and can start to curve this is known as ‘buckling’.
+When Britain enjoys a summer heatwave, rails in direct sunlight can be up to 20°C hotter than the air temperature.
+Steel rails expand as they get hotter and can start to curve, a phenomenon known as ‘buckling’.

-Most of the network can operate when track temperatures heat up to 46°C – roughly equivalent to air temperature of around 30°C – but rails have been recorded at temperatures as high as 51°C.
+Most of the network can operate when track temperatures reach up to 46°C, which is roughly equivalent to an air temperature of around 30°C. However, rails have been recorded at temperatures as high as 51°C.

-When our remote monitoring systems tell us that a section of track might be expanding too much and could cause problems, we introduce local speed restrictions.
-Slower trains cause lower forces on the track – this reduces the chance of buckling.
+When our remote monitoring systems detect that a section of track might be expanding too much, we introduce local speed restrictions.
+Slower trains exert lower forces on the track, reducing the chance of buckling.

-Rails sometimes buckle even with prevention in place, and this means we need to close the line and repair the track before trains can run again.
-This can disrupt journeys because we often have to wait until the rail temperature has dropped before we can carry out these essential repairs.
+Sometimes, despite our prevention measures, rails can still buckle.
+When this happens, we need to close the line and repair the track before trains can run again.
+This can disrupt journeys as we often have to wait until the rail temperature drops before carrying out essential repairs.

-We work closely with specialist weather forecasters and local weather stations to make necessary plans and take action so rails are less likely to buckle.
+We work closely with specialist weather forecasters and local weather stations to prevent rails from buckling.

 • Our teams check track stability each winter as part of ongoing maintenance, and strengthen any weak parts before summer.